cmizumoto/small-projects/README.md

 36- Hoverboard

 - An area to hover your mouse and leave a cool effect behind, not really that useful but in somecases might help with the experience.

+37- Pokedex

+- Application to fetch data from PokéAPI, displaying 150 (or more) pokemons with types, different colors, skills and other data.